Zheng did not stay down.

 She scowled, looking almost as bad as I felt, eyes ringed with tension, knuckles tight on the grip of her walking stick, mouth a sour line.
 She hissed a command to Praem without turning.
 The demon-host stepped into the kitchen.

-Twil stuck her head through the from door and peered around.
+Twil stuck her head through the front door and peered around.
 “Is-”

 “In or out,” Evelyn snapped.
 “You’re a dog, not a cat.”